-All organisations that provide services for children; or provide staff or volunteers to work with or care for children are required to operate a procedure for handling such allegations and identify a senior manager, this is the Headteacher or his/her nominee, to whom all allegations or concerns are reported.
+All organisations that provide services for children; or provide staff or volunteers to work with or care for children are required to operate a procedure for handling such allegations and identify a senior manager, in the case of the UCS this is the Headteacher or his/her nominee, to whom all allegations or concerns are reported.
 The CEO of the Trust will handle the allegations if the Headteacher is the subject of the allegation themselves.